 An active member of numerous professional organizations, Professor Gitman is past president of the Academy of Financial Services, the San Diego Chapter of the Financial Executives Institute, the Midwest Finance Association, and the FMA National Honor Society.
-In addition, he is a Certified Financial Planner[®] (CFP[®]).
-Gitman formerly served as a director on the CFP[®] Board of Governors, as vice-president-financial education for the Financial Management Association, and as director of the San Diego MIT Enterprise Forum.
+In addition, he is a Certified Financial Planner® (CFP®).
+Gitman formerly served as a director on the CFP® Board of Governors, as vice-president-financial education for the Financial Management Association, and as director of the San Diego MIT Enterprise Forum.
 He has two grown children and lives with his wife in La Jolla, California, where he is an avid bicyclist.

 Michael D. Joehnk is an emeritus professor of finance at Arizona State University (ASU).
 In addition to his academic appointments at ASU, Professor Joehnk spent a year (1999) as a visiting professor of finance at the University of Otago in New Zealand.
 He received his bachelor's and Ph.D. degrees from the University of Arizona and his M.B.A. from Arizona State University.
 A Chartered Financial Analyst (CFA), he has served as a member of the Candidate Curriculum Committee and of the Council of Examiners of the Institute of Chartered Financial Analysts.
 He has also served as a director of the Phoenix Society of Financial Analysts and as secretary-treasurer of the Western Finance Association, and he was elected to two terms as a vice-president of the Financial Management Association.
-Professor Joehnk is the author or co-author of some 50 articles, five books, and numerous monographs.
-His articles have appeared in Financial Management, the Journal of Finance, the Journal of Bank Research, the Journal of Portfolio Management, the Journal of Consumer Affairs, the Journal of Financial and Quantitative Analysis, the AAII Journal, the Journal of Financial Research, the Bell Journal of Economics, the Daily Bond Buyer, Financial Planner, and other publications.

-In addition to co-authoring several books with Lawrence J. Gitman, Professor Joehnk was the author of a highly successful paperback trade book, Investing for Safety's Sake.
 In addition, Dr. Joehnk was the editor of Institutional Asset Allocation, which was sponsored by the Institute of Chartered Financial Analysts and published by Dow Jones-Irwin.
-He also was a contributor to the Handbook for Fixed Income Securities and to Investing and Risk Management, volume 1 of the Library of Investment Banking.
+He also was a contributor to the Handbook for Fixed Income Securities and to Investing and Risk Management, Volume 1 of the Library of Investment Banking.
 In addition, he served a six-year term as executive co-editor of the Journal of Financial Research.
-He and his wife live in Flagstaff, Arizona, where they enjoy hiking and other activities in the nearby mountains and canyons.
+He and his wife live in Prescott, Arizona, where they enjoy hiking and other activities in the surrounding areas.